Our Music Teachers

 JC Caillouette (All Instruments/Theory)

 Jeff has been teaching music since 1972.
-He graduated from The Hartt College of Music.
-He has taught in schools, and most recently retired from Hamden Hall Country Day School after 25 years of teaching.
-He has been a vocal soloist at several area churches and a performer at many restaurants and parties.
-Jeff has also been seen on stage with Gilbert and Sullivan of Middletown, Aspen Dream Productions, Park Road Playhouse, and Mayfly 24 hour theatre.
-Jeff has studied voice with Mary Mack and Dr. Peter Harvey, and Gerald Mack.
+He graduated from The Hartt School of Music and has taught in multiple schools, and most recently retired from Hamden Hall Country Day School after 25 years of teaching.
+He is the Choir Director of the Bethany Lutheran Church and he has been a vocal soloist at several area churches and a performer at many restaurants and parties.
+Jeff has also been seen on stage with Gilbert and Sullivan of Middletown, Aspen Dream Productions, Park Road Playhouse, and Mayfly 24 Hour theatre.
+Jeff has studied voice with Mary Mack, Dr. Peter Harvey, and Gerald Mack.
 He studied piano with Herbert Chatzky, Charles Gigliotti, and Bruce David Smith.
-Jeff is an all around musician, and he really enjoys working with his students, making the process of learning and performing fun.
+Jeff is an all-around musician, capable of teaching dual Guitar/Vocal lessons, and he really enjoys working with his students, making the process of learning and performing fun.

 Paul attended ECSU and graduated in 2013 with a Bachelor’s in Music Performance, specifically mallet percussion.
 He has been a percussionist since age 8 and a pianist since age 14.
 Paul has played with the Hamden Symphony Orchestra, the WesWinds Ensemble at Wesleyan, and the Augusta Curtis Concert Band in Meriden.